-But other historical documents and artifacts supposedly confirm the manuscript 826, two of which are a family tradition supporting the presence of a shroud of Christ at the castle of Ray-sur-Saône, which was owned by Othon de la Roche and a small coffer (see Figure 2, below), still displayed in one tower of the Castle, that would have been used to bring back that shroud from Greece.
+But other historical documents and artifacts supposedly confirm the manuscript 826, two of which are a family tradition supporting the presence of a shroud of Christ at the castle of Ray-sur-Saône, which was owned by Othon de la Roche and a small coffer (see Figure 2, below), still displayed in one tower of the Castle, that would have been used to store the Shroud at the Castle.
 The “family tradition” is often cited but without any references.
 In any case, we will see that there is no such family tradition and that the coffer has no supporting evidence.

 In fact, count Hubert de Salverte published, in 1936, a monograph on the ancestry of the castle of Ray-sur-Saône .
 He goes as far back as the 11th century and includes Othon de la Roche, who became owner of the Castle when he married Isabelle, baroness of Ray, in 1205.
-The castle stayed in the Ray family, until it was passed to the Marmier family, then to count Hubert de Salverte in 1931, who was the father of countess Diane de Salverte, the last owner of the Castle who ceded it to the department of Haute-Saône in May of 2015 .
+The Castle stayed in the Ray family, until it was passed to the Marmier family.
+Gabrielle de Marmier became the owner of the Castle, and in 1931 maried count Hubert de Salverte.
+They had three children, among them, countess Diane de Salverte, the last owner of the Castle who ceded it to the department of Haute-Saône in May of 2015 .
 On page 20 of , we can read what Hubert de Salverte had to say about Othon and the Shroud.